stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 template: JST['app/scripts/templates/todos.ejs']
 ```

 This little JST thing snuck in when we said `yo backbone:view ____`.
-When our View's JavaScript file was created, it also created a template file for us: `app/scripts/templates/todos.ejs`.
+When our View's JavaScript file was created, the Backbone sub-generator created a matching template file for us: `app/scripts/templates/todos.ejs`.

-This lets us define our View's HTML in a separate file, which is collected into a JavaScript object, `JST`, then used as our template.
+These `.ejs` template files will define our Views' HTML.
+When we run our app with `grunt server` or `grunt build`, our template files will be crushed together into a JavaScript object, `JST`.
+When our view file says `template: JST['path/to/view/template.ejs']`, this is referring to that object.

 ### `scripts/templates/todos.ejs`